A marble bust of a Roman in a split teal and pink two-tone treatment

 The next time you get insulted, be thankful because you will discover the virtue of patience.

-With enough practice, you will soon experience every challenge as a great opportunity to guide you toward virtue.
+With enough practice, you will soon experience every challenge as a great opportunity to guide you towards virtue.

 ENCHIRIDION CHAPTER TEN, EPICTETUS, TRANSLATION BY ROBERT DOBBIN: